imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/tails-os/downloading-and-using-ian-colemans-bip39-tool-on-tails.md

 1. Go to https://iancoleman.github.io/bip39/
 2. Right-click, “Save as…”
 3. Select “Webpage [Complete]..”
-4. Save the Webpage on to a SD card
+4. Save the Webpage on to a SD card.
-5. Boot into Tails Offline
+5. Boot into Tails Offline.
-6. Select “Places” (top right on screen) → “Tor Browser”
+6. Select “Places” (top right on screen) → “Tor Browser”.
-6. Copy the .html file off the SD card into the “Tor Browser” folder
+6. Copy the .html file off the SD card into the “Tor Browser” folder.
-7. In the Tor Browser Folder, right click the file and “Open with Tor Browser”
+7. In the Tor Browser Folder, right click the file and “Open with Tor Browser”.

 ### Validating Ian Coleman’s Bip39 Tool
 1. Go to Ian Coleman's Bip39 tool's Github page (link: https://github.com/iancoleman/bip39/releases).